-Destruction of lung tissue in emphysema leads to the primary symptom of the condition, shortness of breath, medically known as dyspnea.
+Destruction of lung tissue in emphysema leads to shortness of breath (dyspnea), which is the primary symptom of the condition.
 Shortness of breath may first arise with exercise or activity, but it gradually worsens over time.
 Wheezing is typically an associated symptom.

 COPD (Chronic Obstructive Pulmonary Disease) QuizQuestion

 COPD (chronic obstructive pulmonary disease) is the same as adult-onset asthma.See Answer

 Must Read Articles:

 AsthmaAsthma is a disease that affects the breathing passages of the lungs (bronchioles).
 Asthma may be caused by genes and environmental factors.
 Asthma causes wheezing, shortness of breath, and other symptoms.
 Treatment includes avoidance of triggers and medications to control and prevent symptoms.

 Bacterial PneumoniaBacterial pneumonia is an infection of the lungs.
 People with pneumonia usually experience coughing, fever, shortness of breath, and chest pain.
 Pneumonia is a leading cause of death from infection.